 There are a lot of different features to compare across the tablet market, but before you start comparing CPUs or RAM, consider the three features that will have the biggest impact on your overall experience.

-Brand: Every manufacturer has its own approach to Android tablets, ranging from the quality of the build materials down to the look and feel of Android.
+Every manufacturer has its own approach to Android tablets, ranging from the quality of the build materials down to the look and feel of Android.
 Many brands have a strong reputation for making great Android tablets, such as Samsung, LG, Amazon Fire, or ASUS.
 Others, like HP or Acer, are known for shipping flimsy, buggy hardware.
 Stick with a name brand you know, and avoid getting an Android tablet that’s frustrating and underpowered.
 If you see an Android-based tablet from an electronics manufacturer you’ve never heard of, don’t buy it.

-LTE support: Most Android tablets are WiFi-only, but some premium models contain an LTE radio, so you can pair them with a subscription to your wireless provider and get LTE internet on your tablet anywhere you go.
+Most Android tablets are WiFi-only, but some premium models contain an LTE or 5g radio, so you can pair them with a subscription to your wireless provider and get LTE or 5g internet on your tablet anywhere you go.
 If your tablet is mostly going to be used in areas where there’s WiFi, you don’t need to get an LTE-enabled model, but if you’re often out and about without WiFi and still want it to be able to get online, you should get one.
-Monthly subscription rates for LTE-enabled tablets vary based on your wireless provider.
+Monthly subscription rates vary based on your wireless provider.

-Expensive: If you want the fastest Android tablet available, or you want a mid-range model with some high-end upgrades, plan on spending anywhere between $500 and $1,200.
+If you want the fastest Android tablet available, or you want a mid-range model with some high-end upgrades, plan on spending anywhere between $500 and $1,200.
 Tablets in this price range truly spare no expense: they have huge screens, a ton of storage space, and best-in-class processors.
-And best of all, these tablets hold their resale value better than cheaper models.
-If you know you’ll want an upgrade in the next year or two, it might make sense to spend more on a smart tab now.
+Best of all, these tablets hold their resale price better than cheaper models.

 A. It’s not required, but it’s a good idea if you want to keep your tablet’s screen free of scratches or cracks.
 If you’re not going to get a protective case for your tablet, it’s probably a good idea to get a screen protector, but if you are planning on getting a case, get one with a cover for the screen so you can skip getting a separate screen protector.